Comparison Summary: Kratom vs. Weed

 Kratom vs. Weed for Stress & Anxiety

-Kratom can help people who suffer from anxiety, but there’s a bit of a trick to it.
+Kratom can help reduce anxiety, but there’s a bit of a trick to it.
 If the wrong dose of kratom is used, it can worsen anxiety symptoms.
 Only the higher doses of kratom have a relaxing effect.

 Cannabis is a better option than kratom to support stress and anxiety.
 More specifically, CBD or other non-psychoactive cannabinoid extracts, or even delta 8 THC (an isomer of the THC molecule), are going to offer the best protection from stress and anxiety.

 Delta 9 THC or marijuana can also be helpful, but only if used in low doses.
 High doses of THC have the opposite effect and may end up worsening your anxiety levels.